-The Chair of the Board Risk Committee has the responsibility for the performance of the ORSA process, to ensure the ORSA is reviewed and developed as appropriate (at least annually) and is embedded within the Society as well as to oversee the Society's capital management strategy.
+The Board Risk Committee has the responsibility for the performance of the ORSA process (see section B.3), to ensure the ORSA is reviewed and developed as appropriate (at least annually) and is embedded within the Society as well as to oversee the Society's capital management strategy.
 They have oversight responsibility for ensuring that the Society has an appropriate ORSA Policy, that the requirements of the Policy are implemented by the Board, and that the Society is fully and effectively using its risk management systems.
+The Committee also oversees that the Society's investment funds are managed within the risk appetite set by the Board and that appropriate steps are being taken by the Society to manage risks with any specific asset or asset class.

-The Board Risk Committee is further supported in its activities by the Operational Risk Committee ("ORC"), the Legal, Regulatory, Compliance & Governance Committee ("LRCG") and the Technology and Data Committee.
-The Committees assist and advice the Board Risk Committee in exercising its overview of all the principal risks, data governance and technology management for the Society and its strategic partners as part of an effective and integrated risk management system.
+The Board Risk Committee is further supported in its activities by the Operational Risk Committee ("ORC"), the Legal, Regulatory, Compliance & Governance Committee ("LRCG") and the Technology and Data Committee ("TDC").
+These management committees assist and advise the Board Risk Committee in exercising its overview of all the principal risks, data governance and technology management for the Society and its strategic partners as part of an effective and integrated risk management system.
 Their core responsibilities include managing a programme of deep dives for specific areas of risk, overseeing the development of the Society's risk management system and ensuring effective monitoring of all risks.